axbg/talks/sibiu-web-meetup/presentation/slides.md

 const peerConnection = new RTCPeerConnection(configuration);
 ```

-Before creating an offer, the peer instance should be instructed how to handle upcoming connections
+Before creating an offer, the peer instance should be instructed on how to handle upcoming connections

 The order in which these configurations are written is not important, as they will be triggered after the offer is sent